juinpt/terraform-hello-world/README.md

 # terraform-hello-world

-My first attempt at creating a terraform from scratch by myself
+My first attempt at creating a terraform for AWS from scratch by myself